Vandivier/afterecon/content/2021-01-28-kicking-off-a-job-search-as-a-coding-career-switcher.md

 ---
-title: Kicking off a job search as a coding career switcher
+title: "Kicking off a job search as a coding career switcher"
 date: 2021-01-27 23:36:57
 author: John Vandivier
 ---